williamcaamot/MicroservicesV2/readme.md

 ## Instructions on how to build, start and run the project
 In all of these cases, there needs to be supplied API keys for Google and OpenAI.
 I have not checked in these API keys, and if they are not provided, the application still works but will not provide results when using functionality to find websites and Sales pitch generation.

+#### Demo user
+There has been set up some demo data with these credentials:
+- Username: test
+- Password: abcd1234

 ## 1. Use Docker compose to build images locally
 #### Recommended
 > docker compose up --build -d